aws/aws-nitro-enclaves-with-k8s/container/README.md

 # How to create your own application?
 To start preparing your application, please first create a folder (e.g. my_app) under the **container/** directory.
-From now on, the application will be known by **nectl** with this folder name.
+From now on, the application will be known by **enclavectl** with this folder name.
 To successfully integrate your project, the existence of the files mentioned below in your application folder is essential.

 ## Dockerfile